-3.10.1Arts and Culture Policies
+3.10.1 Arts and Culture Policies

-- Support projects and programs that develop a a) sense of community, empower residents, and encourage social inclusion. - Recognize and support the important role community leaders play in providing services to their community. - Promote accessible community and public building design that assists residents to be safe, healthy, and form positive relationships. - Recognize the value of culture as an economic contributor to the county and the role it plays in enhancing residents' quality of life, health, and sense of well-being. - Support and promote cultural programs, activities, and facilities that generate a sense of community pride and local identity. - Recognize and enhance the cultural heritage of f) the county by: - Celebrating the county's rural, Indigenous, and Western heritage; - Identifying and conserving significant historic resources; and - iii) Promoting and fostering the County's diverse cultures by marketing local assets to the general population. - Continue to provide residents with library services through participation in the regional library system, development of satellite libraries and partnerships with neighbouring municipalities through cost sharing agreements.
+- Support projects and programs that develop a a) sense of community, empower residents, and encourage social inclusion. - Recognize and support the important role community leaders play in providing services to their community. - Promote accessible community and public building design that assists residents to be safe, healthy, and form positive relationships. - Recognize the value of culture as an economic contributor to the county and the role it plays in enhancing residents' quality of life, health, and sense of well-being. - Support and promote cultural programs, activities, and facilities that generate a sense of community pride and local identity. - Recognize and enhance the cultural heritage of f) the county by: - Celebrating the county's rural, Indigenous, and Western heritage; - ii) Identifying and conserving significant historic resources; and - iii) Promoting and fostering the County's diverse cultures by marketing local assets to the general population; and - iv) Following provincial guidelines related to the Historical Resources Act for all development. - Continue to provide residents with library services through participation in the regional library system, development of satellite libraries and partnerships with neighbouring municipalities through cost sharing agreements.